-- To secure our Cyberspace and establish a front line of defense against Cybercrime.
+- To secure our Cyberspace and establish a front line of defence against Cybercrime.

 - To enhance our resilience to Cyber Attacks and be able to defend against the full spectrum of Threats.

-- To develop an efficient collaborative model between the authorities and the business community for the purpose of advancing National Cyber Security and Cyber Defense.
+- To develop an efficient collaborative model between the authorities and the business community for the purpose of advancing National Cyber Security and Cyber Defence.